KashishDayaramani/DC_jewels/README.md

 - Configure your environment variables in each `.env` file

 ### 3. Install Dependencies
-Open each project folder in your IDE's terminal and run:
+Open each project folder i
 ```bash
 npm install
 ```